osu-eesc/cms-docs/user-guide/docs/content-types/project.md

     - **Video**: a video hosted on YouTube, Vimeo, or OSU Media Space

   - **Tags**: includes topic, program area, program, and counties
   - **Teaser settings (short description required)**: thumbnail and short description that display in the project's teaser.
 If the thumbnail is empty, it will use a default image based on the topic.
+If "project external website URL" is specified, links to the project will direct visitors to the given link instead of the project's page on the Extension website.

 ## Where and How Projects Display